mittsh/db-s3-backup/README.md

-**MySQL S3 Backup** is a Python Command Line Tool that makes MySQL backups easy and efficient by using Amazon S3 storage.
+**DB S3 Backup** is a Python Command Line Tool that makes database (MySQL, SQLite) backups easy and efficient by using Amazon S3 storage.
 The more recent backups are, the highest frequency they will be kept.

+It currently supports databases:

+- MySQL
+- SQLite

+But feel free to fork to add more!

 ```
-python mysqldump_save.py mysqldump_save_config.json -c --delete-remote --delete-local -v
+python db_s3_backup.py db_backup/ db_backup_config.json -c --delete-remote --delete-local -v
 ```

 ## Options

 ```
 positional arguments:
+  backup_directory   Directory where local backups will be stored.
   config_file        Backup JSON configuration file.

 optional arguments:
   -h, --help         show this help message and exit
-  -c--create_dump    Creates a MySQL dump and uploads it to Amazon S3.
+  -c--create_dump    Creates a database dump and uploads it to Amazon S3.
   --delete-remote    Delete old backups on Amazon S3.
   --delete-local     Delete old local backups.
   --simulate-delete  Simulate old backups deletion on Amazon S3 or locally.